E.W. Scripps Rejects Sinclair Takeover Bid

 (Image credit: WSJ)

 CINCINNATI—The E.W.
-Scripps Company has issued a statement saying that its board of directors has unanimously decided to reject an unsolicited proposal from Sinclair to acquire the company.
+Scripps Co. has issued a statement saying that its board of directors has unanimously decided to reject an unsolicited proposal from Sinclair to acquire the company.

-In filings with the Security and Exchange Commission in November, Sinclair reported that it had acquired a 9.9% stake in Scripps and that it was proposing to the Cincinnati-based station group for about $7 a share in a mix of cash and stock.
+In November filings with the U.S. Securities and Exchange Commission, Sinclair reported that it had acquired a 9.9% stake in Scripps and was proposing to acquire the Cincinnati-based station group for about $7 per share in a mix of cash and stock.

 On Nov.
-26, Scripps responded with a limited-duration shareholder rights plan, or a “a poison pill," that is often used to discourage takeovers.
+26, Scripps responded with a limited-duration shareholder rights plan, a so-called poison pill that is often used to discourage takeovers.

 On Dec.
 16, the station group reported that after a “careful review and evaluation in consultation with its financial and legal advisors, that Sinclair’s offer is not in the best interests of the company and its shareholders.”

-Scripps said that Morgan Stanley & Co. is acting as financial advisor and Weil, Gotshal & Manges LLP is acting as legal advisor to Scripps.
+Scripps said Morgan Stanley & Co. is acting as its financial adviser and Weil, Gotshal & Manges LLP as its legal adviser.

 George Winslow is the senior content producer for TV Tech.
 He has written about the television, media and technology industries for nearly 30 years for such publications as Broadcasting & Cable, Multichannel News and TV Tech.
 Over the years, he has edited a number of magazines, including Multichannel News International and World Screen, and moderated panels at such major industry events as NAB and MIP TV.
 He has published two books and dozens of encyclopedia articles on such subjects as the media, New York City history and economics.